Web Analytics Made Easy - Statcounter

 Scouts helps young people step up, speak up and dream big.

-We’re the UK’s largest youth movement, supporting over 450,000 young people aged 4-25 to gain skills for life.
+We’re the UK’s largest youth movement, supporting nearly 450,000 young people aged 4-24 to gain skill for life and find space to belong.

 For nearly 120 years, Scouts has created opportunities for young people to have fun, embark on new adventures (especially in the outdoors) forge new friendships, and support their communities.
 They do this by taking part in an exciting programme with opportunities for everything from coding to kayaking, emergency aid and international travel.
 We help them believe in themselves and find their place in the world.
 We help them find their future.